VictorBG/Raco/README.md

 I'm open for any contribution you would like to do either by [_creating a PR_](https://github.com/VictorBG/RacoFib/compare), [_submitting an issue_](https://github.com/VictorBG/RacoFib/issues/new) on Github or proposing ideas to make the app better.

-You can see the [current features](https://github.com/VictorBG/RacoFib/projects/1) that are being developed at the time and contribute to one.
-Note that the _In Progress_ features are actively being developed and won't accept any PR until they are finished.

 ### Developed By

 - Víctor Blanco